Two-loop helicity amplitudes for $gg \to ZZ$ with full top-quark mass effects: Results

 \section{Results}

 Here, we present the results of our calculation and compare them against several approximations available in the literature.
-In particular, we perform comparisons against the large top-mass expansion~\cite{Melnikov:2015laa,Caola:2016trd,Campbell:2016ivq} as well as the small top-mass expansion~\cite{Davies:2020lpf}.
-While it would be illuminating to directly compare with the Pad\'e improved results provided in~\cite{Davies:2020lpf}, these results include the known Higgs mediated contributions $gg \rightarrow H \rightarrow ZZ$~\cite{Spira:1995rr,Harlander:2005rq,Anastasiou:2006hc,Aglietti:2006tp}, which we did not consider in this calculation.
+In particular, we perform comparisons against the large top-mass expansion~\cite{Melnikov:2015laa,Caola:2016trd,Campbell:2016ivq} as well as the small top-mass power series and Pad\'e expansions~\cite{Davies:2020lpf}.

 Let us define the quantities relevant for presentation of our results.
 We work in the helicity basis defined by \eqref{eq:helicities}.
 Concretely, we can write the UV renormalised and IR subtracted helicity amplitudes with incoming helicities $\lambda_1,\lambda_2$ and outgoing helicities $\lambda_3,\lambda_4$ as

 The amplitudes are expanded as